perch733/shortIdx/README.md

 - 8Z-@vkXcopYr7VI
 - N?[-1oxuhT-cIpz

-No se recomienda para su uso como generador de contraseñas, podrían no ser seguras / Not recommended for use as a password generator, they may not be secure
+Puedes usar como generador de contraseñas o tokens / You can use as a password or token generator

 expectativas / expectations